Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-2-Data-Analysis/README.md

 A system to provide an overview of all smart with accurte details for each phone, our dataset offers a thorough compilation of data on all the most recent cellphones that are currently on the market.

-We **aim** to provide a clear vision about latest smartphones and their specifications, and ti give the users the ability to overview about all the smartphonr in the market.
+We **aim** to provide a clear vision about latest smartphones and their specifications, and ti give the users the ability to overview about all the smartphone in the market.

 ### Dataset Overview
 This dataset contain numbers of smart phones available in markets, each entry includes essential attributes such as smartphone model, brand, operating system, display size, processor, RAM, internal storage, camera details, battery capacity, connectivity options, additional features, and market price.